dlk3/recording2video/README.md

 ## recording2video

-This Python takes a MythTV recording, converts it into a standalone video file and stores it in the MythTV video library.
+This Python script takes a MythTV recording, converts it into a standalone video file and stores it in the MythTV video library.
 I use it to archive TV series recordings.

 The script must be run on a system that has a properly configured MythTV frontend installed.